 In order to claim your preserved (or deferred) pension, you must apply to the scheme administrator approximately three to six months before it is due to come into payment.
 This is done by completing an AFPS Form 8 and submitting it to Veterans UK at Glasgow.

-We would like to see every veteran with a pension entitlement receiving it, and would urge all members to consider if they (or other family members) meet the eligibility criteria.
+Through our work with Veterans' Gateway, we would like to see every veteran with a pension entitlement receiving it, and would urge all members to consider if they (or other family members) meet the eligibility criteria.

 Finally, we are delighted to hear that Ken our caller on Moneybox Live has now confirmed our thoughts that he does have entitlement to a preserved pension, after speaking with Veterans UK.